HBPMedical/mip-deployment/documentation/UserAuthorizations.md

 ![img1](images/joinGroup.png)

 The following GROUPS should exist:
-  - One group for each dataset, with the "MIP_RESEARCH_DATASET_" prefix.
-With the user joining this group, he is assigned to the according role with the "RESEARCH_DATASET_" prefix.
   - One group for each pathology, with the "MIP_CONTROLLER_" prefix.
 With the user joining this group, he is assigned to the according role with the "RESEARCH_PATHOLOGY_" prefix.
 This user can edit/remove/add CDEs in the specific federation of the pathology.
   - One role for each pathology, with the "MIP_RESEARCHER_" prefix.
 With the user joining this group, he is assigned to the according role with the "RESEARCH_PATHOLOGY_" prefix.
 This user can only conduct a federated analysis on the available data for this specific pathology.
   - One "Super User" group (MIP_PROCESSOR).
 With the user joining this group, he is assigned to the (RESEARCH_DATASET_ALL) , (RESEARCH_PATHOLOGY_ALL) (RESEARCH_EXPERIMENT_ALL).
 Any "Administrator" users can join this group in order for them to have access to everything.